The Right Way to Deal With That Terrible Sunburn You Got Yesterday

 But while it can be frustrating, painful, and even a little scary to see your skin turn an angry shade of lobster before your eyes, try not to panic: There's a certain protocol you can (and should) follow to lessen the pain and damage of your sunburn and to prevent less-than-ideal side effects like peeling.
 On the flip side, there are products and steps that might seem like a good idea for relief but can worsen the burn.
 (Spoiler alert: Skip the petroleum jelly.)

-Keep reading to see exactly how (and how not) to handle a sunburn.
+Keep reading to see how to handle a sunburn (and what to avoid).

 DO seek shade immediately.

 Even if you just have an inkling that you might be overdoing it in the sun, job number one is to get in the shade (or ideally, indoors) immediately.
 Burns can take anywhere from a few hours to a few days to develop, so waiting for visible symptoms is a bad idea.
 (And if you do already see some redness, hustle.)
 Remember that sunburns are first-degree burns to your skin—they're injuries and should be treated as such.